LambadaCorez/custom_css_jellyfin/readme.md

 3. Copy everything from "copyme.css" to the top of the Custom CSS list.

-4. Find the components you want to install, and copy their CSS template into your Custom CSS.
+4. Find the components you want to install, and copy their CSS template into your Custom CSS dialog box.

 5. Enjoy the new look!